Sal-Kal/Parkinson/rest-api/README.md

 }
 ```

-- The `response.detected` value signifies if the model detected a spiral or a wave.
+- The `response.shape` value signifies if the model detected a spiral or a wave.

-- The `response.value` value signifies the predicted value, if the value is more than `0.5` then the person has parkinson's disease.
+- The `response.score` value signifies the predicted score, if the value is less than `50` then the person has parkinson's disease.

 - The `response.prediction` value signifies if the the person is healthy or has parkinson's disease.